 - Avoid overscheduling the day or weekend.
-Most often the bridal party is there to relax and enjoy each other’s company; all the bells-and-whistles “traditions” are really just good for photo ops.
+Most often the bridal party is there to relax and enjoy each other’s company– all the bells-and-whistles “traditions” are really just good for photo ops.

 - Set a clear plan for transportation so there’s zero risk of anyone driving under the influence.

 - Have fun with the location and look to the bride’s interests to personalize the experience.
-If the Vegas cliché isn’t her thing, choose a unique destination like a local vineyard, a glamping spot, or a spa retreat.
+If the Vegas cliché isn’t their thing, choose a unique destination like a local vineyard, a glamping spot, or a spa retreat.

 - Look to your group to coordinate a surprise activity or experience for the bride at some point in the bachelorette festivities.
-It’s also a great idea to present a personalized gift.
+It’s also a great idea to present a personalized gift!

-Coordinate the Bridesmaids’ Duties
+Coordinate Bridesmaids’ Duties